osso73/garmin-backup/README.md

     --fake                    Use fake data, instead of connecting to Garmin.
                               For test purposes only.
     --help                    Show this message and exit.
-    --verion                  Show the version and exit.
+    --version                 Show the version and exit.

     The username and password can also be provided through environment variables USER and PASSWORD.
 If not provided through command line or environment